 Carrie L. Byington, MD

 Dr. Carrie L. Byington started as executive vice president and head of UC Health on October 31, 2019.
+Read her December 10, 2019 remarks to the Health Services Committee of the Board of Regents.

 Carrie L. Byington, MD, is an academic physician-scientist who has had continuous grant support as principal or coinvestigator totaling approximately $80 million since 1998.
 Dr. Byington's research spans the translational spectrum and has focused primarily on bacterial and viral respiratory pathogens in children.
 She is board certified in General Pediatrics and Pediatric Infectious Diseases.